We Answer Your Brain-Boosting Neuroplasticity Questions

 William James first applied the term “plasticity” to certain behaviours in 1890 in The Principles of Psychology, however, it seems the first person to use the term ‘neural plasticity’ appears to have been the Polish neuroscientist Jerzy Konorski.

 How are neuroplasticity and growth mindset related?

 Neuroplasticity has shown time and time again that the brain can change and adapt.
 So when it comes to growth mindset, they organically go hand in hand.
 There’s potential to strengthen neurological pathways by practicing an activity again and again, allowing the brain to restructure itself.
+Leaders are often found to have a growth mindset which is mimicked by their followers.
 If you’re someone with a growth mindset, always looking to learn and develop, then your brain’s plasticity may be flexing as you read this article!